-NOTE: If you used ProDiver to check the DiveLine installation, this is not the initial use of ProDiver.
-The DiveLine Login dialog box opens directly.
+NOTE: If you used ProDiver to check the DiveLine installation, you will not be prompted for the DI-DiveLine hostname.
+Instead, the DiveLine Login

+- dialog box opens.
 Skip to Step 6.
-For more information about checking DiveLine, see Testing the DiveLine Installation on page 36.

-- 3. If you are using the default port number 2130, enter <server>.
+For more information about checking DiveLine, see Testing the DiveLine Installation on page 36. - 3.
+If you are using the default port number 2130, enter <server>.
 If you are using another port number, enter <server>:<port number>.
-For example, jsmith-001:2131. - If the connection fails, the Select DiveLine Server dialog box opens.
-If successful, skip to Step 6. - 4.
-Enter or select the name of the server and click Select.
+For example, jsmith-001:2131.

+If the connection fails, the Select DiveLine Server dialog box opens.
+If the connection is successful, skip to Step 6.

+4. Enter or select the name of the server and click Select.